-But this article has summarized 12 principles trading psychologists have recommended to deal with trading emotions.
+But this article has summarized 12 principles trading psychologists have recommended dealing with trading emotions.
 If you’ve had trouble implementing your trading strategy successfully, even though you know it is a profitable strategy, we hope these principles will be of help to you.

-Click the cards to come play with our community of traders for just $7.
+Click the cards to come to play with our community of traders for just $7.